Many email icons floating in cyberspace.

 What if I need to send more emails?

 Some campus senders will be pre-approved for an exception based on their spring 2025 sending habits.
-We will notify these individuals in late April.
+We notified these individuals via email on Wednesday, April 23.

-People with a business need to send more than their default email limit will be able to request an exception up to the 10,000 message per day Microsoft limit.
-We’ll share more information about requesting exceptions in late April.
+People who aren’t already pre-approved for an exception but with a business need to send more than their default email limit can request an exception up to the 10,000 message per day Microsoft limit.
+To request an exception, please fill out the exception request form.

 Why are we changing the default limits?